Key (character): Fictional character biography

 In Infinite Crisis, the Key is shown during the Battle of Metropolis, although whether this takes place just before the events of "World without a Justice League" or after is not clear.
 He is later briefly seen to be a member of the Injustice League.

 The Key reappears in Justice League of America (vol. 2) #17-18 (March–April 2008), although neither his cure nor his escape from the "dream plane" are explained.
 The Suicide Squad is collecting the world's supervillains to send them to the prison planet Salvation.
 Several villains, led by the Key, take refuge with the Justice League and are imprisoned.
 The villains assume that, once the danger of exile is past, the Key will be able to free them whenever they wish, but a dampening field in the prison prevents the Key from using his enhanced intelligence.
 The Key next appears having escaped from the Justice League's prison (somehow), and is briefly depicted as a member of the Secret Society of Super-Villains.
 He is next seen meeting with the supervillain Roulette a year later to receive information she had collected on the League.
 The Key is apparently working for someone else, but who it is, is never revealed.

 The Key's next major appearance came in Batman: The Dark Knight (vol. 2) #1 (November 2011).
 The Key is depicted incarcerated in Arkham Asylum (although how he got there is unclear).
 An aggression-enhancing toxin is released into the air at Arkham, and Batman must battle the Key and a number of other villains as he penetrates the hospital to reach Two-Face.
 The Key makes another major appearance in the Justice League comic a year later, when he is freed from his cell during a riot at Arkham Asylum.
 Although quickly captured by Batman, Superman and Cyborg, the Key reveals that he and the Weapons Master were broken out of their cells only so that they could be interrogated by a new villain, David Graves, who wanted to know the weaknesses of the Justice League.

 The Key appeared in a flashback in Black Canary and Zatanna: Bloodspell (July 2014).

 DC Rebirth

 In DC Rebirth reboot, the Key works with Troia, an evil alternate version of Donna Troy; captures Batman, Nightwing, Wonder Woman, Donna Troy, Barry Allen, Wally West, Aquaman, and Tempest; and traps them in a specially designed prison to manipulate them into destroying each other.
-However, the heroes escape and force Key to retreat.
+However, the heroes escape and force the Key to retreat.

 In World's Finest #8 (December 2022), the Key instills entamaphobia (the fear of doors) in everyone in Gotham City, leaving them afraid to leave their homes, and demands five billion dollars in ransom.